CoCoNut-UvA/coconut/docs/source/calculator.rst

 Fully using CoCoNut
 ===================
-Nonetheless, we do not take full advantage of CoCoNut features.
+However, we do not take full advantage of CoCoNut features.
 First of all, the eval traversal does nothing with the NUM node, so we can specify that the eval only targets the binop node:

 .. code-block:: text

     traversal eval {
         uid = EV,
-        nodes = {binop}
+        nodes = {Binop}
     };

 After, we can remove the EVnum function in *eval.c*.
 Another improvement we can make is denote that a binop should always have a left and right child by specifying